FireFighterMeshNet/mesh-node/README.md

 After following installation you should have `cargo` and `espflash` (if the second is missing do `cargo install espflash`) installed so `cargo run --release` when the board is plugged in should work.
 If it hangs on `Connecting...` cancel the command (`Ctrl-c`) and try again or try pressing the `RESET` button of the development board.

 # Documentation
-`cargo doc --open` should open the documentation for all dependencies and the project in your browser.
+`cargo doc --open` should open the documentation for all dependencies and the project in your browser.\
+`cargo doc --open --document-private-items` will show extra documentation for private items.

+# Project Layout
+- `crates` contains the various [crates](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) of the project.
+- The `tree_mesh` crate contains generic code for the maintaining and using the Wi-Fi mesh.
+This is mainly used by created a virtual device which forwards messages as needed based upon their ip address.
+    - This is generic so that the mesh algorithm algorithm can be tested in software for correctness.
+- The `ffmn` crate contains the integration crate which contains `fn main()`, uses `tree_mesh` for the mesh, sets up the board, configures the bluetooth, and generally has the specific code required for using the ESP32.
+This is what you should build and run to flash to the board.
+- `common` contains various code shared by the other crates.

 # Configuration